 \textbf{Reproducing structural features.} While reproducing kinetics is the main objective of this study, we additionally examined the reproduction of structural features, such as diffusion traces and probability densities of lithium positions.
 The diffusion trace in \cref{fig:diffusion_trace} shows that the generated dynamics and the reference dynamics explore different but symmetrically related sites in unwrapped coordinates.
 This confirms that the model is not merely memorizing the reference dynamics but is generalizing to physically equivalent configurations.
-Additionally, 2-D potentials of mean force (PMFs, defined as the negative log density scaled by $k_\text{B} T$, $F(\bm{x}) = -k_\text{B}T \log p(\bm{x})$) for lithium atoms are plotted along the $x$--$y$ and $y$--$z$ planes in \cref{fig:pmf}.
-The PMFs are accurately reproduced at lower temperatures, but deviate at higher temperatures, becoming noisier for LiFlow, which results in a smoothing of the free energy landscape.
-As the displacements due to diffusion become larger and more varied at higher temperatures, we expect it to be more challenging to achieve high accuracy for static structural features under these conditions.
+Additionally, the potentials of mean force (PMFs) for lithium atoms, shown in \cref{fig:pmf}, are accurately reproduced at lower temperatures and deviate slightly at higher temperatures, where they become noisier for LiFlow.
+As displacements grow larger and more varied at higher temperatures, achieving high accuracy for static structural features becomes more challenging.

 \textbf{Computational cost.} The computation time for 1 ns of inference using the methods investigated in this paper is reported in \cref{table:speed}.
 MLIP-based simulations significantly reduce the time required for materials simulations (days to hours), and the LiFlow model accelerates this even further (hours to seconds).
 Even taking into account the training time of the LiFlow model ($\lesssim$ an hour), it remains significantly more efficient than AIMD simulations (see \cref{sec:training_and_inference}).
 Given that AIMD scales as $\mathcal{O}(n^3)$ in theory, while both LiFlow and MLIPs scale as $\mathcal{O}(n)$ for large systems (assuming graphs with radius cutoffs), the LiFlow model enables efficient large-scale modeling of atomistic dynamics, as demonstrated in this work.